Blazebit/blaze-persistence/README.md

 The JPA-Criteria module implements the Criteria API of JPA but is backed by the Blaze-Persistence Core API so you can get a query builder out of your CriteriaQuery objects.

+With Spring Data or DeltaSpike Data integrations you can make use of Blaze-Persistence easily in your existing repositories.

 Features
 ==============

 Blaze-Persistence is not only a Criteria API that allows to build queries easier, but it also comes with a lot of features that are normally not supported by JPA providers.

-Here is a rough overview of new features that are introduced by Blaze-Persistence
+Here is a rough overview of new features that are introduced by Blaze-Persistence on top of the JPA model

 * Use CTEs and recursive CTEs
 * Use modification CTEs aka DML in CTEs
 * Make use of the RETURNING clause from DML statements
 * Use the VALUES clause for reporting queries and soon make use of table generating functions
 * Create queries that use SET operations like UNION, EXCEPT and INTERSECT
+* Manage entity collections via DML statements to avoid reading them in memory
 * Define functions similar to Hibernates SQLFunction in a JPA provider agnostic way
 * Use many built-in functions like GROUP_CONCAT, date extraction, date arithmetic and many more
 * Easy pagination and simple API to make use of keyset pagination